s2nmt/DIYtronics/README.md

-# DIYtronics - Product Showcase Website
+# Gemify - Product Showcase Website

 A modern, responsive website designed to showcase your DIY electronics, development kits, and personalized or commercial electronic products.
 Built with clean HTML, CSS, and JavaScript.